decentology/fast-floward-1/week1/day3/readMe.md

 ## How to Lauch

-You can start without providing any configuration.
 If you get a system dialog asking for network permissions, please allow it.

 ```sh
 flow emulator start